NelsonKhor/Etch-A-Sketch/README.md

 ## Project Status/Improvement

-The project is **Completed**.
+The project is **MOSTLY COMPLETED**.
 However, there are some additional features that can be considered to implement in the future:
 - Click-and-hold to draw: instead of just hovering across the board, user can choose to only draw when the mouse button is hold down
 - Mobile responsiveness: being able to draw on the mobile devices

+## Issues/Bugs

+1. "White to Black" button feature (black gradient) doesn't work properly on div that has been erased by "Erase" button (17/08/2022)

 ## Author